segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 ## Revert to Analytics.js Classic

-Once a source moves to Analytics.js 2.0, you can follow the steps above in [Manual migration](#manual-migration) back to roll back to Analytics.js Classic.
+Once a source moves to Analytics.js 2.0, you can follow the steps above in [Manual migration](#manual-migration) to roll back to Analytics.js Classic.

 ## Cases that require additional intervention